Naturalization

 - The ability to petition far more family members to join you in the United States

-- Having your children be U.S. citizens even if they were born abroad
+- Having your children be U.S. citizens, even if they were born abroad

 - The right to run for public office and hold certain federal and state-level government jobs